Five virtual candidate debates in Wahkiakum County

-Virtual debates with candidates for senator and state representative for the 19th Legislative District along with two statewide offices and the Wahkiakum County commissioners race take place in Wahkiakum County starting Wednesday.
+Virtual debates with candidates for senator and state representative for the 19th Legislative District along with two statewide offices and the Wahkiakum County commissioners race take place in Wahkiakum County.
+The debates are hosted by the Wahkiakum County Republican and Democratic Virtual Debates Subcommittee.

 The debates can be seen in “real time” on the Wahkiakum RandDteam YouTube channel and will also be available a few minutes after the debates end.